Update network settings on devices in the subnetwork

 Cloud-init is not installed

-- Open the cloud server page → tab Ports.
+- Open the Cloud Server page → Ports tab.

-- If in the block Configuring ports parameter When the server reboots, perform a hardware reboot of the server.
+- If the When Restarting Server option is specified in the Port Setup block, perform a programmatic reboot of the server.

-- If in the block Configuring ports parameter Manually in the network configuration file, modify the network configuration file of the cloud server.
+- If the Port Configuration block specifies Manual in the network configuration file, modify the cloud server network configuration file.

 Modify the network configuration file of the cloud server.